vuxcode/pr1-project-Neptune8th/time-report.md

         Update with function.

 - 2021-11-11 12:50 Worked for 10 min.
 I have done:
-- List: I add some buttons and number symbols.
-        Try to fix operator and number.
+- List: Try to fix operator and number.

+- 2021-11-11 14:20 Worked for 28 min.
+I have done:
+- List: I put comments in html.